Last Updated on

 4. Clinically Proven Herbal Supplements

-Interestingly, there are a multitude of herbs that can be used as antibiotics either by ingesting or applying topically.
+Interestingly, there are a multitude of clinically proven herbal remedies that can be used in a variety of ways, including as antibiotics either by ingesting or applying topically.

 Two topically applied herbs have been proven to be effective against various microbes and bacteria in clinical tests by the National Institute of Health.
 These are raw honey and tea tree oil.